Proposals for revision of RDA

 - What impact would the proposed revision have on the cataloguing community?
 Would it require changes to existing cataloguing records?
 What are the implications for cataloguing systems and the MARC format?

 If ACOC decides to sponsor a revision proposal, it will be formally submitted to the Joint Steering Committee for the Development of RDA.
 The JSC members will then consult their own constituencies about the revision proposal.
-The proposal may be returned for further work if all the JSC constituents do not either accept or reject the proposal.
+RDA development is a consensus process, so the proposal may be returned for further work if all the JSC constituents do not either accept or reject the proposal.
+In the case of discussion papers, the JSC may request that further investigation is done by the author or that a formal revision proposal is submitted.

 Further information about the revision process for JSC is available on the JSC website